CTXY/LLM_Watermarks/README.md

-# Double-I Watermark for LLM Fine-tuning
+# Add Customized Watermark on LLM

 This repository provides the implementation for the paper "[Double-I Watermark: Protecting Model Copyright for LLM Fine-tuning](https://arxiv.org/pdf/2402.14883.pdf)".
 I am not the author of this paper and only replicate part of the work.
 For more details, please read the original paper.
 The code is built on top of [lit-gpt](https://github.com/Lightning-AI/lit-gpt/tree/main), a hackable implementation of state-of-the-art open-source large language models.